Dog seat belts?

 The OEM Seat Belt in your vehicle is attached to the frame.
 The Big Dog Seat Belt is held in place by the OEM Seat Belt.
 There are no tethers or straps allowing the dog to move forward so your dog is held securely in place.

 Think about it… The seat belt in your car goes across your hips keeping your lower body secure in the seat.
-Just like the OEM 3 point seat belt in your vehicle the Big Dog Seat Belt keeps your dog secure by restraining them lower on their body (Not the Neck or Shoulders) keeping their back legs and lower body in place.
+Just like the OEM 3 point system in your vehicle the Big Dog Seat Belt keeps your dog secure by restraining them lower on their body (Not the Neck or Shoulders) keeping their back legs and lower body in place.

 Built with Automobile Seat Belt Webbing the Big Dog Seat Belt will actually stretch on impact reducing impact force by nearly 20 times.
 Exactly like the seat belt in your car.